Participants & registrations

 1. Who wins?

-At the end of the challenge, the Reply Code Masters review and validate the scoring submission from top-ranked teams on the leader board.
+At the end of the challenge, the Reply Code Masters review and validate the scoring submission from top-ranked teams on the leaderboard.
 The Reply Code Masters’ decisions regarding the rules of the coding competition are final and indisputable.

 2. What do we win?